SmartAdvisorOnline

 Evening congestion

 Peak-time load matters.
-A route that looks perfect at noon may fall apart at 9 PM when 4K demand spikes.
+A route that looks perfect at noon may fall apart at 9 PM when 4K demand spikes across the shared server pool.

 Protocol overhead